 Take a look at images of Tai Chi grandmasters, satin suits, pony-tails, collections of adoring students at their side - and then, look to see how Tai Chi is marketed today.
 See any parallels?

 This is why I've little time for lineage, for family names, for titles in the world of Tai Chi and martial arts.
-Though I understand why teachers cling to the cliches of Sifu, Sensei, Master, Guru, I'm not one to participate.
+Though I understand why teachers cling to the labels of Sifu, Sensei, Master, Guru, I'm not one to participate.

-It's this fixation on names, titles, certificates, family lineage that -in theory - is meant to denote competency, but, these days means little at all.
+It's this fixation on names, titles, certificates, family lineage that - in theory - is meant to denote competency, but, these days means little at all.
 Such terms once did when there was no alternative, but now we have other tools, and anyway, they have long since been hijacked by social media and every corporate organisation, every new-age group, blogger, alternative cafe or whole food library in town.
 They have become sad cliches of the 21st century,

 If you really must use another name, use one that no-one will be taken seriously.
 Such as teapotmonk.
 No one is going to think that such a lineage really exists, and for anyone unsure, let me set the record straight (as if it needs pointing out): I'm neither a teapot, a monk, a Taoist or a Tai Chi master (Sifu, Sage, Sensei, Guru etc).
 I reject labels or any other description that separates people.

 Drop the titles.
 Drop the cliches.
-Become who You Are.
+Become Who You Are.
 (Oops, see how clichés can so easily slip in.
 Apologies.)

 Nonsense or no sense?